Job interviews should be a 2-way conversation…

 Ideas For Smart Job Interview Questions

 At your first interview don’t ask about the salary (unless they ask about yours), if you’re working with a recruitment consultant like those at clockworkTalent, be assured these discussions are going on in the background.
-Your Recruiter is paid based on your salary (i.e the more you get, the more they get) BUT they are also aware of the budgets of companies and also what your competition is like.
+Your Recruiter is paid based on your salary but they are also aware of the budgets of companies and also what your competition is like.

 The financial negotiation will include you but most likely not in the first round of interviews so steer clear of asking questions on salary or benefits at the 1st round.

 Don’t fall into the trap of asking the wrong questions at an interview!
 To help with this, here are our top 10 questions you could ask in an interview:

 1- Who do you perceive the company competitors to be and why – have they always been there and what does this company do differently?

 2- Could you describe to me the culture of the company as you see it?